Deutsch Deutsch

 Example: rtc.exe /F:"c:\temp\my_script.rts"

-Running from the .bat file
+Running from the batch file

 Syntax